What is a firmness scale?

 This allows your spine to remain straight throughout the night, easing tension and allowing for a comfortable night's rest.

-What must a good mattress be able to do?
+What should a good mattress do?

 Walter Braun [1]